 Accountability Starts with YOU

 Having one’s own personal sense of accountability — and expecting others to be accountable too — is the single most important factor when it comes to achieving better outcomes and higher levels of performance in any organization.
-Creating a culture of accountability must be a critical goal for any person or organization that wants results.
+Creating a culture of accountability must be a critical goal for any person, team member, or organization that wants results.
 When people own tasks they take absolute responsibility for completing them.
 In addition, they are accountable for the results — good, or bad.
 There is no trying.
 There is only doing and being responsible for the outcome.

 Let’s get back to the mirror.
 The starting place for all accountability is personal – it’s about you.
 Start with an audit.
 Determine how well or not you hold yourself accountable for commitments you have made.
 Look first at activities you consider to be important.
 From these, consider those which never seem to get done.